top of page

 Prevention: Stopping Stiffness Before It Starts

-The most effective strategies combines good nutrition, stress management, and consistent movement:
+The most effective strategies combine good nutrition, stress management, and consistent movement:

-Optimize your diet by eliminating inflammatory foods.
+Eliminate inflammatory foods.
 Reduce sugar, refined carbohydrates, and processed foods that accelerate glycation.
-Instead, focus on anti-inflammatory foods rich in omega-3 fatty acids (fatty fish, walnuts, flaxseed), quality protein to support tissue repair - collagen supplements and bone broth can help maintain joint integrity. and colourful vegetables packed with antioxidants.
+Instead, focus on anti-inflammatory foods rich in omega-3 fatty acids (fatty fish, walnuts, flaxseed), quality protein to support tissue repair—collagen supplements and bone broth can help maintain joint integrity—and colourful vegetables packed with antioxidants.

 Anti-oxidant foods - Eat the Rainbow!